Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto taxes calculators or software to help calculate Netherlands crypto taxes

-Netherlands crypto tax can at first glance appear to be complex.
-That’s why we created TokenTax, which is both a comprehensive crypto tax calculation software platform and a full-service crypto tax accounting firm.
+Netherlands crypto tax can, at first glance, appear to be complex.
+That’s why we created TokenTax, a comprehensive crypto tax calculation software platform and a full-service crypto tax accounting firm.

 TokenTax takes the challenges out of your crypto tax Netherlands filing and guarantees accuracy and thoroughness.
 If you have doubts or questions about your Netherlands crypto taxes, we’re available to help.

-Tokens received from staking or mining cryptocurrency by Dutch corporate taxpayers are subject to corporate income tax based on their market value upon receipt.
+Dutch corporate taxpayers ' tokens received from staking or mining cryptocurrency are subject to corporate income tax based on their market value upon receipt.

-Here are some common answers to frequently asked questions around crypto taxes in the Netherlands.
+Here are some common answers to frequently asked questions about crypto taxes in the Netherlands.

 When will you pay tax on crypto in the Netherlands?

 After you submit your tax return, you’ll receive a preliminary assessment 6-12 weeks after submitting, which simply serves as an estimate.
-Later, you’ll receive a final assessment along with payment or refund details.
+Later, you’ll receive a final assessment and payment or refund details.

 When is the tax deadline in the Netherlands?